visionmedia/expresso/docs/index.md

 Currently coverage is bound to the _lib_ directory, however in the future `--cov` will most likely accept a path.

-## Lifecycle Callbacks
+To execute tests in a more serial manner, excu

+## Test Suite Life Cycle

-To better support asynchronous testing, a test suite may define lifecycle callbacks.
+To better support asynchronous testing, a test suite may define life cycle callbacks.
 These methods are invoked in the following order:

-1. `beforeAll(done)` - one time, before all tests, supported in non-serial mode
+1. `beforeAll(done)` - one time, before all tests
-2. `before(done)` - before each test
+2. `before(done)` - before each test, same as `setup`
 3. `after(done)` - after each test
-4. `afterAll(done)` - one time, after all tests, supported in non-serial mode
+4. `afterAll(done)` - one time, after all tests

 In all cases, the `done` callback is required and must be invoked for succeeding tests to proceed.